kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/ENVIRONMENT_NOTES.md

 Frontend proxy:
 - The frontend dev proxy is configured to target http://localhost:3001 by default to avoid EADDRNOTAVAIL with 0.0.0.0.
 You can override with REACT_APP_API_BASE_URL if needed.

+Port conflict handling:
+- During development/preview, if PORT is already in use because another backend instance is running, the server logs readiness markers for http://HOST:PORT and exits with code 0.
+This avoids false negatives in CI where the primary instance is already active.
+- In production (NODE_ENV=production), EADDRINUSE remains a non-zero exit to signal a supervisor to avoid duplicate instances.